[sg_popup id=29426]

 Impact

-By contributing sightings on the atlas your data directly supports conservation initiatives across the province.
-A few of the ways your data informs conservation include:
+By contributing sightings to the atlas your data directly supported conservation initiatives across the province.
+A few of the ways that contributed data has informed conservation include:

 Gray ratsnake field research © Scott Gillingwater